My name is George Stanley and I formed yB to put my ideas about how to run an organization into practice.

 I believe running a successful and sustainable organization involves having a clear direction, assuring all activity is focussed on that direction and assessing honestly whether outcomes are meeting expectations.
 From leadership success is plural; failure singular.
 Data inform decisions.
 Decisions are made.
 Talent is developed and individuals are held accountable.

-In my early years I had an expereince in family business (not my family, thankfully) that included firing the former owner and ultimately facilitating a bankruptcy filing.
+In my early years I had family business experience that included firing the former owner and ultimately facilitating a bankruptcy filing.
 Nothing teaches better the impact of bad decision-making on people than standing in front of folks, thanking them for their work but letting them know their jobs were gone and they wouldn't be paid for the work they had already performed.
 On Valentine's Day.
 I was 20.

-After graduating from college I was fortunate to land sales jobs with a couple of Fortune 500s before moving in to the health care world as a (actually the only ) sales rep for a local HMO that was owned by a local hospital and managed under contract by a remote management firm.
+After graduating from college I was fortunate to land sales jobs with a couple of Fortune 500s before moving in to the health care world as a sales rep for a local HMO that was owned by a local hospital and managed under contract by a remote management firm.
 Although technically the sales guy I was able to get involved in everything from selling to provider services to network contracting to revewing financial statements.
-I attended and presented at Board meetings and folded and stuffed envelopes.
+I attended and presented at Board meetings and folded and stuffed envelopes for mass open enrollment mailings.
 And after we tripled the membership and the owner hospital suddenly understood the extent of financial risk involved in owning an insurance company and sold the HMO, I wrote the check transferring the funds received in the transaction back to the owner.
-No pressure there - we only had one check left.

 From that organization I moved to the largest for profit publicly traded long term care company in the country.
 While I had a portfolio of a number of items during my tenure I primarily was responsible for restrucuring a medical services strategy.
 We took two separate physician practices with separate management structures and consolidated administrative activities into an MSO.
 We created a clinical model that deployed Nurse Practitioners into facilities throughout the company and focussed that activity on providing medical services to SNF ressidents that was the largest in the industry.
 We targeted that activity to focus on risk factors of our patient population and measured the impact of that activity on patient outcomes and key facility quality indicators.
 We rebranded the initiative, developed our own performance management process, developed individual level and roll-up daily perfromance dashboards, identified, negotiated and implemented a practice management system and devised and implemented a product design that allowed for balancing medical service billing with NP services provided in support of SNF operations.
 And most if it we did by going rogue and acting outside of much of the imbedded corporate structure.
 Had to.
 The corporate structure was built to support the core business.
 It had built in biases and priorities that were inconsistent with our initiative.